-Ed Anderson has been a lay member of the Council since 2007 and, in 2019, became a Deputy Pro-Chancellor.
+Ed has been a lay member of the Council since 2007 and, in 2019, became a Deputy Pro-Chancellor.
 A graduate in Economics and a qualified accountant, he chairs the Audit and Risk Committee.

 A former High Sheriff, Ed is Lord-Lieutenant of West Yorkshire.

 Liz is a member of the CFO Network of Accounting for Sustainability (a charity of HRH The Prince of Wales), of which she was Chair for two years.
-She also sits on the board of the Natural Capital Coalition, and is a non-executive director of KCom plc, where she chairs the Audit Committee.
+She also sits on the board of the Natural Capital Coalition, is a non-executive director of KCom plc, where she chairs the Audit Committee.